Frequently asked questions to the PCOM School of Pharmacy - Georgia Campus

 Social/Behavioral Sciences (History, psychology, government, or sociology are acceptable)

-Humanities/Fine Arts (Art, foreign language, literature, music, philosophy, religion, theatre are acceptable)
+Humanities/Fine Arts (Art, foreign language, literature, music, philosophy, religion,

 Total = 60 semester credit hours